Volorf/gen-ui-image/README.md

 You can create an instance of `GenRequestManager` class and call `GenerateTexture2D` method.

 > [!NOTE]
 > The method is `async`.
-Make sure that you handle it properly.
+Make sure that you handle it appropriately.

 ```csharp
 GenRequestManager _genRequestManager = new GenRequestManager();